VeritasSoftware/LiveHealthChecks/README.md

 you can run a Health Check and publish the Health Report to the Server.

-You can trigger a Health Check, at any point, from anywhere, in your API,
+You can trigger a Health Check, at any point (eg. on the occurance of a specific Exception), from anywhere, in your API,

 by injecting the Client package's **IMyHealthCheckService** interface and,